Heritage Middle Student Handbook

 Middle School Consequences

-Middle school consequences could include parent conference, ISS, restorative conferencing, ALC and/or court petition depending on the severity of the offense.
+Middle school consequences could include parent conference, ISS, restorative conferencing, ALC and/or court petition.

 Disciplinary Hearing Authority